Porcupine & District Museum

 Admission to the Museum is Free of Charge.
 It is located at the West end of Elm Street and is open from the first Sunday in July to the long weekend of September.
-Hours are: Tuesday to Friday and Sundays from 10am – 5pm .
-Closed Saturdays and Mondays.
+Hours are: Sunday to Thursday from 10am – 5pm .
+Closed Fridays & Saturdays.

 For More Information Contact the Museum at 306-278-2317 .

 Please click on the link to visit our website at: porcupineplainmuseum.wixsite.com/porcupineplainmuseum

 PLEASE COME AND EXPERIENCE A PIECE OF OUR HERITAGE

 TO VIEW THE CORDWOOD DAYS TO MODERN WAYS BOOK,

 SEARCH FOR CORDWOOD DAYS TO MODERN DAYS